azadbolour/boardgame/BACKLOG.md

   https://github.com/ChrisPenner/haskell-stack-travis-ci
   `https://docs.haskellstack.org/en/stable/travis_ci/`

+- CICD - Build statically linked haskell server to reduce the size of the docker container.
+Build with Nix if possible for a better experience.

 - Javascript bundle cache busting.
 A good blog on how to use webpack plugins to uniquely name javascript bundles by using hashes, and generate the index.html page to use the unique name by using a template for that page.